Cleveroad/CRRulerControl/README.md

 ![Header image](/images/header.jpg)

-## Welcome to CRNetworkButton - Advanced Button Click Interaction
+## Meet CRRulerControl - Customizable Control Element for iOS

-Meet a new iOS library from Cleveroad.
-Just in case you are sick and tired of ordinary button clicks throughout mobile apps, we can offer you something new and unique.
-From now on, anytime the user clicks on the button that involves addressing to the server, they will see the animation that informs them of the progress and  completion.
-This new engaging button click interaction is made possible with CRNetworkButton library.
+Cleveroad is happy to present a new library for iOS apps — CRRulerControl.
+Whether your app is going to operate over graphics or any scalable elements, ruler is crucial to provide users convenience and enhance their experience.
+Customizable component, created by Cleveroad iOS developers, is aimed at turning a simple ruler into a handy and smart instrument.

 ![Demo image](/images/demo.gif)

-#####Check out the animation on the <strong><a target="_blank" href="https://youtu.be/sJhBKyvF7i4?list=PLi-FH7__aeiydOwY_1q5I8P2EUSseqUCj">Fireworky Pull To Refresh for Android on YouTube</a></strong> in HD quality.
+#####Check out the animation of <strong><a target="_blank" href="https://youtu.be/sJhBKyvF7i4?list=PLi-FH7__aeiydOwY_1q5I8P2EUSseqUCj">CRRulerControl for iOS on YouTube</a></strong> in HD quality.

-If you strive to convey a clear message to your app users by means of buttons, you are more than welcome to ingrate your iOS app with CRNetworkButton library.
-Facilitate user’s interaction with your app!
+If you are ready to take a fresh look at traditional control elements, start with the Ruler.
+Integrate your iOS app with CRRulerControl library and try out all the benefits it provides.

 [![Awesome](/images/logo-footer.png)](https://www.cleveroad.com/?utm_source=github&utm_medium=label&utm_campaign=contacts)